LBCamden/lbcamden-frontend/README.md

 ### How to run the test suite
 LBCamden Frontend includes a suite of tests for all components (using [Vitest](https://vitest.dev/)).
 As part of extending or customising LBCamden Frontend it is required that you include additional tests where appropriate.

-As well as component specific tests, each component is tested for WCAG 2.2 AA compliance using a Vitext implementation of [Axe](https://github.com/dequelabs/axe-core).
+As well as component specific tests, each component is tested for WCAG 2.2 AA compliance using a Vitest implementation of [Axe](https://github.com/dequelabs/axe-core).

 To run all tests, run `npm run test` and monitor the output.
 By default, Vitest will run in [watch mode](https://vitest.dev/guide/features#watch-mode).
 See the 'scripts' section of `package.json` for the commands to run individual tests or single run test suites.